mozilla-platform-ops/android-tools/create_host_utils/README.md

 ## steps

+Commands should be run in this directory unless otherwise noted (some are run in a mozilla-central hg client).

 - edit common.sh to point to your mozilla-central client
 - update the mozilla-central client that the configuration points at
   - `hg pull`